WuDi-ZhanShen/Android-FPS-Watcher/README.md

 # Other API
-IActivityManager.broadcastIntent(); -- Send IBinder from Watch.class to FPSWatchService by Broadcast.
+IActivityManager.getContentProviderExternal(); -- Send IBinder from Watch.class to FPSWatchService by ContentProvider.

 IActivityTaskManager.getFocusedRootTaskInfo(); -- Get forground task immediately.